Integrations-dev/RepositoryTemplate/README.md

 ```

 You must create a GitHub Secret for providing the Channel Endpoint  by
-  - Go to the Repository where the CliqInformer will be added and go to the '**Settings**' tab.
+  - Go to the Repository where the GitHub Informer will be added and go to the '**Settings**' tab.
   - Select '**Secrets and variables**' and click on '**Actions**' in the dropdown.
   - Click on '**New repository secret**' and enter the name as '**ENDPOINT**' and also enter the Cliq channel endpoint  as the Secret (in above mentioned format)